tallcomponents/content/guide/tallpdf/document.md

 #### Write Overloads

 Document.Write has a number of overloads.
 Depending on what overload you use, the PDF document is generated in either pull or push mode.
-This is explained in more detail in <a href="event-driven-generation">Event-Driven Generation</a>
+This is explained in more detail in [Event-Driven Generation](event-driven-generation).

 ## DocumentInfo